lucidworks/solr/solr/modules/external-files/README.md

 id1:routeKey1:float1
 id2:routeKey1:float2

-The id must map to unique Id in Solr collection.
+The id must map to a unique Id in a Solr collection.
 The value must parse to a Java float.
 The routeKey must be provided if documents are routed to shards with a specific route key.
-The keys do not need to be sorted as files will be sorted by key by the ExternalFileUtil.
-The ExternalFileUtil splits each file into separate files for each for each shard (See ExternalFileUtil docs below for details.)
+ExternalFileUtil splits each file into separate files for each shard.
+The ids do not need to be sorted as files will be sorted by id by the ExternalFileUtil.
+The (See ExternalFileUtil docs below for details.)

 ### Storage and Format of Processed External Files (Output)

 The raw external files are processed by the ExternalFileUtil (EFU) which is command line tool.
 The EFU creates the following output structure:

 $root/bucket[0-249]/filename/timestamp/shardId/partition_[0-7].bin